Mōri Takamoto: Biography

 In 1561, Takamoto fought in the Siege of Moji against Ōtomo Sōrin in alliance with the Portuguese. Ōtomo led an all-out attack on the castle, but the assault failed, and the castle finally remained in Mōri possession.

 At the advice or orders of his father, Takamoto seized the opportunity to attack the Ōuchi territory.
 He was leading the Mōri armies through Bingo Province, when on September 18, 1563, but he suddenly died at the age of 41.
+Takamoto, died of a sudden disease, though assassination by poison was suspected.

 Around 1566, Takamoto's son Mōri Terumoto was selected as his heir, but Motonari continued to wield the true power of Mori clan.